lianqq3/metacrafters_ethavax/README.md

 This project meets the following requirements:
 1. Players can **earn points** through the `earnPoints` function.
 2. Players can **redeem rewards** by spending points using the `redeemReward` function.
+3. Players can **purchase skins** by spending points using the `purchaseSkin` function
-3. The contract owner has the ability to:
+4. The contract owner has the ability to:
    - Set the cost of redeeming rewards.
    - Define the maximum allowable points.
    - Update system configurations like reward cost.